markdown-all-in-one/docs/docs/contributing/README.md

 We are looking forward to shaping the product together with you.

 This article focuses on development.
-Please refer to [Reporting an issue](./issue.md) for communication guidelines.
+Please refer to [Creating an issue](./issue.md) for communication guidelines.

 ![GitHub repo size](https://img.shields.io/github/repo-size/yzhang-gh/vscode-markdown)